-Integrated into multi-disciplinary company-wide risk identification, assessment, and management processes of monitoring How far into the future are risks considered?
-Row 1 Six-monthly or more frequently >6 years The Company has multiple routines to ensure potential key risks including climate change are evaluated regularly.
+Frequency of monitoring How far into the future are risks considered?
+Comment Row 1 Six-monthly or more frequently >6 years The Company has multiple routines to ensure potential key risks including climate change are evaluated regularly.
 At the local level, risk management process leads facilitate the identification of new and emerging risks, ensure on-going dialogue, and track progress of risk treatments.
 The prioritization process considers risk likelihood and consequence, which can include but is not limited to materiality, financial impact, business disruption and/or reputation.
 Top risks resulting from this process are shared and discussed with Company leadership.
 Centrally, a Risk Steering Committee, a cross-functional team of senior leaders, meets every other month to discuss potential key risks and ensure effectiveness of risk treatment plans.
 The Risk Steering Committee also completes a comprehensive strategic risk assessment to prioritize the Company's top enterprise risks.
 Each business unit, function or department is responsible for actively managing and monitoring their respective risks.

-(C2.2a) Select the options that best describe your organization's frequency and time horizon for identifying and assessing climate-related risks.
+(C2.2b) Provide further details on your organization's process(es) for identifying and assessing climate-related risks.